Witold Smętek

-Witold Smętek (born 17 December 1910 in Kalisz — died 29 January 1983 in Warsaw) was a Polish athlete, javelin thrower, runner, handball player, table tennis player, Polish champion and record holder.
+Witold Stanisław Smętek (17 December 1910 – 29 January 1983) was a Polish athlete, javelin thrower, runner, handball player, table tennis player, Polish champion and record holder.
 Born intersex and assigned female at birth, in 1937 Smętek transitioned to male.

 Life

 Early life

-Witold Smętek was born as Zofia Smętek 17 December 1910 in Kalisz.
+Witold Smętek was born as Zofia Smętek on 17 December 1910 in Kalisz.
 Smętek was interested in sports as a child and, due to his skill, achieved good results, first in the track and field section of Kalisz Sports Club.
 In 1928, Smętek won the Wielkopolska tetrathlon and, after consulting with coaches, focused on javelin throw.
-In 1930 he won a cycling competition organized in Kalisz.
-In 1931 Smętek was approached by the managers of the ŁKS Łódź club, which had a strong track and field section.
+In 1930, he won a cycling competition organized in Kalisz.
+In 1931, Smętek was approached by the managers of the ŁKS Łódź club, which had a strong track and field section.
 He was offered the opportunity to join the club and did so.